 Dr Charlotte Rae

 Research in the Adaptive Behavioural Control lab investigates the processes by which how we feel (interoception) influences how we behave (action), extending from basic science, to clinical conditions such as Tourette syndrome, and applied settings such as how work and sleep patterns affect our cognition and behaviour.
 We use a combination of cognitive neuroscience techniques, including fMRI, diffusion MRI, psychophysiology, and behavioural tasks with computational modelling.
 We use these to study how signals from the body cue our actions (and our inactions), how these processes are altered in neuropsychiatric conditions (in particular, Tourette syndrome), and the impact of lifestyle challenges, such as not getting enough sleep and working long hours.

 Projects in the lab may involve human neuroimaging studies, particularly fMRI with connectivity analysis techniques, in healthy participants and in applied groups, such as employees reducing their hours at work.
 Projects may also involve physiological measurements (such as ECG or sleep monitoring with actigraphy), and computational modelling (such as drift diffusion models of reaction time).

-Students can acquire skills in programming (e.g. matlab), neuroanatomy, MRI data acquisition and analysis, and psychophysiological techniques.
+Students can acquire skills in programming (e.g. matlab), neuroanatomy, MRI data acquisition and analysis, and psychophysiological techniques, and working with clinical and applied populations.

 Collaborators within Sussex Neuroscience include: